yushiangfu/study-notes/b0-process.md

 ## <a name="priority-and-class"></a> Priority and Class

 More or less, we have the experience of boosting a task's priority and hope it's especially taken care of by the system.
-Aside from priority, tasks are also governed by a scheduling class that determines how they interact with the run queue.
+Aside from priority, tasks are also governed by a scheduling class that determines how they interact with sub-queues within the run queue.
 The classes are sorted by priority and listed below in descending order:

 - Stop class